trueos/trueos-docs/trueos-handbook/introducing.rst

   enhancements.
 Additionally, the Update Manager is used to upgrade the operating system or update installed software.

-* **No defragmentation:** |trueos| hard drives never need defragmenting and are formatted with OpenZFS, a self-healing filesystem.
+* **No fragmentation:** |trueos| hard drives never need defragmenting and are formatted with OpenZFS, a self-healing filesystem.

 * **Laptop support:** Provides power saving, swap space encryption, and automatic switching between wired and wifi network connections.
-Also, the rolling release model of |trueos| provides an environment to quickly add support for new hardware.
+The rolling release model of |trueos| provides an environment to quickly add support for new hardware.

 * **Easy system administration:** |trueos| provides many graphical tools for performing system administration.

-* **Localization:** |trueos| supports a variety of native languages and locales.
+* **Localization:** |trueos| supports a variety of native languages and locales out of the box.

 * **Vibrant community:** |trueos| has a friendly and helpful :ref:`community <TrueOS Community>`.